Back to Blog

 To help your team develop transparent financial aid processes and build successful programs, we’ve broken down the components of financial aid and compiled a list of best practices.

 The financial aid formula refers to how private schools calculate the funding they will provide to students who need financial support to attend.
-The basic formula subtracts the amount the family can pay, along with extra funds like scholarships, from the cost of tuition.
+At a basic level, all formulas subtract the amount the family can pay, along with extra funds like scholarships, from the cost of tuition.

 While this formula may sound simple, deciding who to help and how much to give are significant choices.

-Private schools strive to give more families access to an academically rigorous education.
-This includes working to expand their diversity initiatives to meet their overall educational mission goals for the school.
-However, funding is limited, so determining awards requires a careful, thoughtful, and balanced approach.
+Private schools strive to give more families access to an academically rigorous education, such as offering unique classes and extracurriculars to meet school enrollment goals.
+Financial aid funding is not unlimited, so determining awards requires a careful, thoughtful, and balanced approach.

-Teams typically attempt to balance their efforts toward achieving the school’s mission while preserving the bottom line and ensuring equitable distribution.
-A financial aid formula boils down these complex factors into an evaluation that’s easy to apply at scale and helps remove biases from the processes.
+Financial aid officers will typically balance their efforts toward achieving the school’s mission and ensuring equitable distribution, while preserving cash flows.
+A fair, comprehensive financial aid formula analyzes these complex factors and creates an evaluation that’s easy to apply at scale while removing biases from the processes.

-The financial aid formula has many different elements.
-We can break them down into three main sections that help create a balanced view of a family’s ability to pay.
+The financial aid formula has many different elements, each designed to ensure every family receives the aid amount they need.
+There are three main sections that combine to give balanced insight into a family’s ability to pay.

 Expected Family Contribution

-Expected family contribution (EFC) shows how much a family can contribute to the cost of attendance by creating a big-picture view of their finances.
-It starts by adding up elements of a family’s income and assets, including:
+Expected family contribution (EFC) shows how much a family can contribute to the cost of tuition and overall attendance by creating a big-picture view of their finances.
+It starts by collecting and adding up the total valuation of a family’s income and assets, including:

 • Interest and dividends